NDCMS/lobster/README.md

         input: "root://ndcms.crc.nd.edu//hadoop/store/user/<user>/<output directory>"
         output: "srm://ndcms.crc.nd.edu:8443/srm/v2/server?SFN=/hadoop/store/user/<user>/<output directory>"

+For convenience, the latter can also be specified by the site name:

+        site: T2_CH_CERN

 ### Setting up a Chirp server

 Using Chirp for stage-in and stage-out can be helpful when standard CMS